Honors Program

 In special cases, with the Director's permission and with approval of the appropriate undergraduate dean, an Independent Study course may substitute for one of the regular courses in the Honors Curriculum; such courses are given an HO designation.
 A maximum of two such courses may be included in a student's Honors curriculum.

 HO 3302.
-Religion: Experience and Tradition.
+Honors Research and Writing.
 3 Semester Hours.

 HO 3399.
 Independent Study.
 3 Semester Hours.